Keyboard Shortcuts to Paste Values in Excel

 #1 – Paste Values Using Shortcut Key “ALT + E + S + V”

-Once the data range of cell is copied if we don’t want the formatting or any formula from the copied cell or range of cells then we can use the “Paste as Values” option from “Paste Special” options.
+Once the data range of cells is copied, if we don’t want the formatting or any formula from the copied cell or range of cells, then we can use the “Paste as Values” option from “Paste Special” options.

 Now select the cell or range of cells where we need to paste the copied data.

 Now press the shortcut key “ALT + E + S” (all keys one by one, do not hold any key), it will open up a wide variety of paste special options.

 4.9 (1,353 ratings) 35+ Courses | 120+ Hours | Full Lifetime Access | Certificate of Completion

 From this list, we need the option of “Values” so to select this option in this window, we can press the shortcut alphabet “V,” and it will choose the “Values” options in this “Paste Special” window.

 After selecting the “Values” option, click on the “Ok” button to get only values.